-If the folder containing the referenced model you want to reference is not on the MATLAB® path, add the folder to the MATLAB path.
+If the folder containing the model you want to reference is not on the MATLAB® path, add the folder to the MATLAB path.

-Set Configuration Parameters Model Referencing Total number of instances allowed per top model to:
+In the referenced model, set Total number of instances allowed per top model to:

-model.
+model hierarchy.
 To reduce overhead, specify

-Multiple only when
+Multiple only when necessary.

-Zero, which precludes referencing the model.
+Zero to preclude referencing the model.

 Enter the name of the referenced model in the Model